tk-codes/DesignPatterns.NET/CreationalPatterns/FactoryMethod/README.md

 ## Solution

-* Define a separate operation `factory method` in the Creator/Factory class (e.g. AmericanPizzaFactory)
+* Define a separate operation `factory method` in the Creator class (e.g. CreatePizza() method in the AmericanPizzaStore class)
 * Move the constructor call (`new AmericanCheesePizza()`) inside the factory method.

 **Definition**